JordanPostak/cse212-projects/README.md

 # cse212-ww-student-template
 This is the starting repository for student work for CSE 212 at BYU-Idaho.
 It should be used as a template repository for each student to start their own repo.
+This is Jordan Postak's copy of the Template, and continued work in cse 212!

 # Permissions to use
 This code is used for class assignments for CSE 212 at Brigham Young University-Idaho.
 Copying this code is a violation of the BYU-Idaho Honor Code.